MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

     - **Total**:  Total number of assets under the metric scope.
     - **Weight**: The relative weight (importance) of the metric within the initiative, and its effect on the initiative score.
 From one (lowest) to ten (highest).
     - **Score impact**: The impact that completing the metric (getting it to 0%) has on the security initiative.
 Meaning if a given metric is completed, the score impact is the addition seen to the initiative score.
-    - **State**: Shows whether the metrics needs attention, the risk was mitigated outside Security Exposure Management and shouldn't affect the initiative score, or was mitigated and the initiative score should be adjusted accordingly.
+    - **State**: Shows whether the metric needs attention, the risk was mitigated outside Security Exposure Management and shouldn't affect the initiative score, or was mitigated and the initiative score should be adjusted accordingly.
     - **Current value**: Current percentage of exposed assets within the total assets covered by the metric, with the state for each metric.
 Zero percent is best since there's no exposure, while 100% is worst.
     - **Recommendations**: Security recommendations associated with the metric.
     - **Last Updated** shows the last date the metric was updated.